sohaiby/CodingChallenges/README.md

 # CodingChallenges
-Coding Challenges from Hackerrank, HackerEarth and CodeSignal
+Coding Challenges from Hackerrank, HackerEarth and CodeSignal in C#